To participate in the Emergency Broadband Benefit (EBB) Program, a service provider must:

 API Access to USAC Systems

-If your company intends to utilize an Application Programming Interface (API) to access either the National Verifier or the National Lifeline Accountability Database (NLAD) for the EBB Program, and you have not previously signed an Interconnection Security Agreement (ISA) with USAC, please complete and sign the ISA and include it with your election notice for the EBB Program.
+If your company intends to utilize an Application Programming Interface (API) to access either the National Verifier or the National Lifeline Accountability Database (NLAD) for the EBB Program, please complete and sign the ISA and include it with your election notice for the EBB Program.
 Returning the signed ISA will ensure that your company can, at a minimum, access the staging environments to test the National Verifier and NLAD APIs as they exist for Lifeline (as needed) while USAC completes necessary system development to put EBB Program workflows in place.